Go Back

 • 2 cups chicken stock homemade or low-sodium

-• 1/2 cup neutral oil for softening tortillas
+• ½ cup neutral oil canola or similar

 • 12 yellow corn tortillas

-• 3 cups shredded Cheddar cheese or half Cheddar + half American
+• 3 cups shredded Cheddar or half Cheddar + half American cheese for extra creaminess

 Method